samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

 ### Key Design Differences to Procedural

  - Passing functions around as things
- - Purity
+ - Pure Functions

 ### Key Design Difference to OOP

- - In OOP you have classes that mix functions, state and data
+#### Deduplication, Scope control and Abstraction

- - In OOP deduplication and abstraction is acheived using complex class heiarchies, injection and interfaces
+ - OOP: Use complex class heiarchies, injection and interfaces
- - In FP you keep functions separate to data
- - In FP deduplication is acheived using static functions and ad-hoc polymorphism / type-classes
+ - FP: Use static functions, ad-hoc polymorphism / type-classes and imports

+#### Functions, State and Data

+ - OOP: classes mix functions, state and data
+ - FP: functions are separate to data (`objects` for functions and `case class`es for data)
- - In FP state is delayed, or kept entirely outside the application code (like a DB, filesystem, client state)
+ - FP: state is delayed, or kept entirely outside the application code (like a DB, filesystem, client state)

 So it's much harder to leap from OOP to FP, than Procedural to FP.
 The switch from OOP requires unlearning, which is harder than learning.